januschung/januschung.github.io/docs/about-me/work-experience.md

     - Bootstrapped Terraform adoption, including importing and managing existing AWS resources to improve visibility and IaC control.
     - Set up Turborepo remote caching using AWS Lambda and S3, reducing CI build times by over 80% and improving developer productivity.
     - Defined GitOps as the source of truth using Argo CD, including decoupling Helm-based deployment logic from application code repositories for better modularity and scalability.
+    - Upgraded Argo CD from v2.12 to v3.0.2, ensuring continued support, access to new features, and security improvements with minimal disruption.
+    - Integrated Slack notifications with Argo CD, enabling real-time deployment alerts to improve team visibility and incident response.

 ??? success "AD HOC LLC :octicons-location-16: WASHINGTON, DC (Remotely Based)"
     #### AD HOC LLC